cwchentw/bitly/README.md

 ## Install

-Install libcurl and json-c with system package manager on Linux.
-On Mac, you may install libcurl and json-c with [Homebrew](http://brew.sh/).

-Just run `make` in the root directory of the project.
+Just run `make` in the root directory of this project.
 Then, move the executive `bitly` to a system executive directory like */usr/local/bin*.

 ## Breaking Changes